-No hemp or CBD high!
+No Hemp or CBD high!

 However, CBD oil extracted from hemp plants is the only type that the US government allows to be sold legally nationwide.

-What’s the deal with Hemp Oil?
+What’s the Deal with Hemp Oil?

-Any and all statements made in the ISODIOL blog in regard to Cannabinoid products are not expressed as medical claims.
+Any and all statements made in the ISODIOL blog in regard to cannabinoid products are not expressed as medical claims.
 Our intention is to educate, not to suggest results nor to encourage action on the part of the reader.
-ISODIOL is not responsible for, and expressly disclaims all liability for, damages of any kind arise out of use, refrence to, or reliance on any information contained within the site.
-The information contained within the site is periodically updated, there is no gurantee to the accuracy of the information.
+ISODIOL is not responsible for, and expressly disclaims all liability for, damages of any kind arise out of use, reference to, or reliance on any information contained within the site.
+The information contained within the site is periodically updated, there is no guarantee to the accuracy of the information.
 Nothing on this site is intended to operate as legal advice, please seek your own legal advice.

 The statements and products referred to throughout this site have not been evaluated by the FDA.
 They are not intended to diagnose, treat, cure or prevent any disease or condition.
 If you have a health condition or concern, consult a physician or your health care provider.
 Always consult a medical doctor before modifying your diet, using any new product, drug, supplement, or doing new exercises.
 We recommend you educate yourselves on the scientific / nutritional facts.